Continued from last month

 - He shows us dreams, visions, pictures, and images on “the viewing screen” of our spirit and in our creative imaginations.

-- He speaks to us through strong impressions, nudgings, and urgings.
+- He speaks to us through strong but gentle impressions, nudgings, and urgings.

-- Through speaking in tongues and the immediate interpretation thereof.
+- Through speaking in tongues and the immediate interpretation afterwards.

 What is God saying to YOU about the year 2014?What has God told you He plans to do in YOUR life this year?What plans and purposes does He have in store for you and your loved ones for 2014?